-I wanted to enjoy this tiny human I had created but I was so exhausted I knew no other way than pure survival.
-She was so freaking cute how could I not be happy?
-Why was I not the ethereal goddess-mother with flowers in my hair, and a smile on my face, a beaming blissful being that I always imagined I would be when I became a mother?
+The first few months of being a new mom pretty much sucked for me.
+I wanted to enjoy this tiny human I had created but I felt gross, I had headaches, she cried, I cried, I yelled, I was so sad, heartbroken, exhausted.
+She was so darn cute, how could I not be happy?
+Why was I not the ethereal goddess-mother with flowers in my hair, and a smile on my face, a beaming goddess that I always imagined I would be as a mother?

 Finally, we broke, we couldn’t go on like this, we had to do something!

-We went on the search, reading books, blogs, asking friends and family, our pediatrician said: "Oh, yeah babies don't sleep for a few years – get used to it!"
+I went on the search, reading books, blogs, asking friends and family, our pediatrician said: "Oh, yeah babies don't sleep for a few years – get used to it!"

 Ummmm thanks for your help??

 We found several extreme recommendations, either nurse her to sleep in our bed all night long and never leave her side, or close the door and let her cry it out till morning.

 How did I not know more about my daughter’s sleep earlier?
 Why wasn’t that a topic I learned in my childbirth classes?
 I had to do something to help my fellow mothers.
-I knew what I had to do, and set my path to becoming a Sleep Sense Consultant before my second daughter was born.
-It lights me up seeing the difference I make in people's lives all over the world, and supporting parents teach their babies good sleep habits to last a lifetime, and ultimately restoring mothers to their best selves.
+I knew what I had to do, and set off on the journey to become a certified sleep consultant.